United Kingdom: Whistleblowers and Self-Reporting

 When determining whether self-reporting is appropriate, corporate organisations and their advisers have to balance a series of risk and other factors.
 There will be times when a self-report is likely to be the only sensible approach – particularly where a whistleblower has made serious allegations.
 In other, less clear-cut cases, while self-reporting may help to establish or maintain a favourable dialogue with authorities should a formal investigation follow or confer benefits should the matter be deemed suitable for a negotiated outcome, doing so is not without risk.
 Bringing matters to the attention of authorities voluntarily may prompt scrutiny that may otherwise have been legitimately avoided or may result in long and costly investigations and negotiations.

-Before making a self-report, it will usually be necessary to conduct an internal investigation to test the information giving rise to concerns and to ensure that any report made to authorities is as complete and accurate as possible.
+Before making a self-report, it may be necessary to take investigative steps to test the information giving rise to concerns and to ensure that any report made to authorities is as complete and accurate as possible.
 How long this takes will depend on a range of factors including when the alleged conduct took place, how many individuals are alleged to have been involved and the availability of relevant documents and individuals for interview.
+It is increasingly common for authorities to insist on being involved in internal investigations, particularly in relation to whether, how or when witness interviews are conducted and this is something to be borne in mind.
 It is crucial, however, to ensure that steps are taken immediately to preserve all relevant documents and that such investigations are carefully scoped and proceed expeditiously.

 Where corporate organisations determine that it is necessary to make a report to authorities, the challenges facing them are to demonstrate that any self-report has been made in a timely fashion, has been made genuinely voluntarily (ie, not simply because public disclosure or a regulatory or criminal investigation is imminent) and contains enough meaningful information to enable the authority concerned to make an informed assessment as to how to proceed.
 In some jurisdictions, self-reporting before others secures immunity or leniency under statute.
 Even in jurisdictions where this is not specifically provided for, corporate organisations contemplating self-reporting should aim to be the first to do so to maximise credit.
 Generally, authorities will acknowledge that internal investigations into complex matters which may have occurred many years ago take time, and give credit for initial notifications once key facts have been established accompanied by indications that a fuller report will follow the completion of a more thorough investigation.
-In some instances, authorities will insist on being involved in internal investigations and may make provision of witnesses’ full first accounts a condition of their being prepared to entertain the prospect of a negotiated settlement.
+As noted above, it is increasingly common for authorities to insist on being involved in determining the scope and timing of internal investigations (if a corporate wishes to be regarded as cooperative) and for authorities to insist on the provision of witnesses’ first accounts as a condition of their being prepared to entertain the prospect of a negotiated settlement.

 Self-reports to authorities are not generally made in a set format, but instead usually take the form of a preliminary notification (normally verbal) soon after receiving notice of potential wrongdoing followed by a more detailed written or oral report after further investigation.
 The nature and scope of disclosures to authorities vary significantly between, and often within, jurisdictions and may depend on whether the issues cross borders.
 Specifically, whether it is possible to preserve any applicable privileges by providing reports orally rather than in writing will depend on the circumstances.